📚 NVIDIA Profiling Basics

 Don’ts

-- Don’t profile without debug info: You won’t be able to map performance back to source code (
+- Don’t profile without debug info: You won’t be able to map performance

-) - Don’t profile single runs: GPU performance can vary between runs
+mojo build --help) - Don’t profile single runs: GPU performance can vary between runs

 - Don’t ignore memory transfers: CPU-GPU transfers often dominate